Still Craving Cigarettes After Quitting? This Is Why

 You may be stuck in a sugar-nicotine dependency loop.

-Thus, sugar could be playing a larger role in your smoking habit than you realize.
+Sugar could be playing a larger role in your smoking habit than you realize.

 Some researchers now argue that cigarettes function as a dual-addiction system, delivering both nicotine and sugar-triggered stimulation in one hit.